Elite 90 Award

 The Elite 90 Award or more formally The Elite 90 Academic Recognition Award Program, originally the Elite 88 Award and later the Elite 89 Award, is an award by the National Collegiate Athletic Association (NCAA) recognizing the student athlete with the highest cumulative grade-point average who has reached the competition at the finals site for each of the NCAA's 90 men's and women's championships across its three divisions (Division I, Division II, Division III).
+With women's wrestling becoming an official NCAA championship sport for the first time in 2025–26, initially with a single championship open to members of all three divisions, as well as the coeducational fencing championship splitting into separate men's and women's team championships in 2025–26, the award name will presumably change to Elite 92 at that time.

-Students are eligible if they have achieved at least a sophomore in academic and athletic standing and if he or she is in at least the second year of competition (in any sport) at his or her current institution.
-A student in the first season of play at a new institution is eligible for the award if he or she sat out the previous season due to NCAA transfer rules while enrolled continuously at the current institution.
-The student athlete must be on the active roster, and in sports that have limits on squad size, must be a member of the designated squad size at the championship site.
+Students are eligible if they have achieved at least a sophomore in academic and athletic standing and if they are in at least the second year of competition (in any sport) at their current institution.
+A student in the first season of play at a new institution is eligible for the award if they sat out the previous season due to NCAA transfer rules while enrolled continuously at the current institution.
+The student athlete must be on the active roster, and in sports that have limits on squad size, they must be a member of the designated squad size at the championship site.
 Grade point averages are determined using a straight grading scale to ensure consistency among institutions.
-Additionally, only credits earned at the student's current institution are counted toward determining GPA; transfer and AP credits are specifically excluded.
-Graduate students who still have athletic eligibility may receive the award, but only undergraduate GPA is considered.
-In the event of a tie, completed credits is the official tiebreaker.
-In sports such as golf and cross country running an individual who qualifies for the individual championship although his or her team is not competing will be eligible for the award.
-Multi-sport athletes are only allowed to win one award per academic year, even if they would qualify for the award in more than one sport.
+Additionally, only credits earned at the student's current institution are counted towards determining GPA; transfer and AP credits are specifically excluded.
+Graduate students who still have athletic eligibility may receive the award, but only undergraduate GPAs are considered.
+In the event of a tie, completed credits are the official tiebreaker.
+In sports such as golf and cross country running an individual who qualifies for the individual championship although their team is not competing will be eligible for the award.
+Multi-sport athletes are only allowed to win one award per academic year, even if they qualify for the award in more than one sport.

 The award was established as the Elite 88 Award during the 2009–10 academic year.
 It became the Elite 89 during the 2011–12 academic year with the creation of the NCAA Men's Division III Volleyball Championship, and changed again to Elite 90 in 2015–16 with the establishment of the NCAA Beach Volleyball Championship.
 The NCAA owns the trademark to the terms "Elite 89" and "Elite 90".

 Two groups of NCAA student-athletes are not eligible for the Elite 90 Award: